ucb-dataj/2018/md/index.md

 	- **Assignment** Skill reinforcement assignment in Postgres.

 -  #### **Mar.
 15:** [**Finding stories using maps**](week9.html)
-PostGIS is a powerful Postgres plugin that we'll use for geographic queries.(**Amanda Hickman**)
+QGIS is a desktop geographic information system (or GIS) application that we'll use to view, edit, and analyze geographic data. (**Amanda Hickman**)

 	- **Assignment**  Skill reinforcement assignment in PostGIS.

 -  ####**Mar.
 22:** [**Maps meet databases**](week10.html)

-We'll explore more advanced queries that combine geographic analysis with databases.
-We'll also discuss the tool or strategy you'd like to tackle in week 12 (**Amanda Hickman**)
+PostGIS adds support for geographic queries and objects to Postgres -- it is a powerful tool for geographic analysis, and it plugs right into QGIS.
+We'll explore more advanced queries that take advantage of PostGIS's power. (**Amanda Hickman**)

 	- **Assignment** Skill reinforcement assignment.